 3. Trust God and tell your face.

 One day, right in the midst of a life trial, the Holy Spirit asked me “do you believe everything will be ok?”
 I’ll never forget it.
-In my spirit, I responded to the affirmative.
-He then said, “then act like it, look like it and speak like it?”
+In my spirit, I responded in the affirmative.
+He then said, “then act like it, look like it, and speak like it?”